Koschro/redis-students-info/README.md

 # Mapping to REDIS

-In the folder ImportRedis we have the 4 java files used for the import of the schema and its records to REDIS.
+We have the 4 java files used for the import of the schema and its records to REDIS.
 Specifically, the Reader.Java and Feeder.java are the ones that are used by the Exetutioner.java (our main) to implement the import based on the HMSET command of REDIS which uses the hash-set structure.
 The UserInput.java file lets the user state the path that the txt-table exist or simply just the name of the document file to input.
 We imported the Student.txt and Grade.txt to REDIS.

 After that, we checked the REDIS db using the command hgetall.

 # Query Mapping and Processing

-In the folder QueryProcess we have the java file used for the import of the Query.txt and its process in the REDIS db.
+Last java file (QueryPro.java) used for the import of the Query.txt and its process in the REDIS db.